jamessimone/jamessimone/README.md

 # Give Me The Lowdown

 Hi!
 Thanks for visiting my Github profile.
-I'm a SFDC consultant and .net/TypeScript enthusiast.
+I'm a Salesforce employee and .net/TypeScript enthusiast.

 I'm the author of: